nandorojo/lint-expo/README.md

-# lint-expo
+# 🐠 Lint Expo apps
-🐠 A mini script that configures prettier and eslint for React/Expo projects.
+A mini script that configures prettier and eslint for React/Expo projects.

 ## `npx @nandorojo/lint-expo`